drprojects/superpoint_transformer/docs/data_structures.md

 and updates the rest of the `NAG` structure accordingly
 - `NAG.show()` for interactive visualization (see
 [visualization documentation](docs/visualization.md))

+- Other useful properties are implemented and documented to handle a `NAG` object, e.g.:
+    - `NAG.end_i_level`: Index of the last loaded level of the hierarchy
+    - `NAG.has_atoms`: Boolean indicating whether the `NAG` holds its atomic level (point level)
+    - `NAG.first_level`: Returns the first available level of the hierarchy
+    - `NAG.absolute_num_levels`: Number of levels including non-loaded lower levels
+    - `NAG.level_range`: Iterator over the loaded data levels
+    - `NAG.enumerate_with_absolute_index`: Iterator that enumerates the `NAG` with its absolute level index, returning tuples `(absolute_index, level)`

 The `NAGBatch` class allows for batching `NAG` objects together, while preserving their advanced mechanisms without index collisions.